 Indicators 13 and 14 regarding emissions to water and hazardous waste were partially covered by the fund's extended sustainability screening.
 During the reference period, there were more than 100 issuers on the exclusion list due to conditions related to harmful environmental practices, including in some cases related to emissions to water and hazardous waste.
-1 engagement activities were logged for issuers in the fund in this regard.
-The fund applied pre-trade warnings relating to these indicators.
+61 engagement activities were logged for issuers in the fund in this regard.
 The sustainable investments of the fund integrated the thresholds for these PAI indicators in the assessment of whether the investment caused significant harm to an environmental objective.
 See "How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?".